ncoghlan/misc/talks/2017-11-BrisPy/getting-into-cpython-core-development.md

 * I mostly just look for existing tests that call into the code I'm intending to change, and fit my new test case in there
 * Almost all of the tests are written in Python
+* It can be helpful to post your draft test case to whatever issue you're trying to fix, in order to get feedback on whether or not it actually specifies the desired behaviour

 ---